My knees went weak and I sagged to the loveseat, but I didn't feel faint.

 "One moment, Mr. Adams.
 I'll need to patch you through to his cruiser."

-It took the best part of two minutes before he came on the line, and I could tell his end of the call was going over radio.
+It took the best part of two minutes before he came on the line, and I could tell his end of the call was going over the radio.
 I immediately asked about Katy.

 "She's stable, but suffering from smoke inhalation.
 The fire wasn't too bad, just smoky.
 My deputy says that it was in the chimney, but you'll need to talk to the Fire Department for details.
 Are you in Vermont?"